hidem1129-oss/Modular-Factory-System/Software/README.md

 The software layer connects the physical hardware and distributed firmware nodes to operator-facing monitoring tools and persistent system logs.

 It is responsible for observing the system and presenting its condition.

-Device-local control remains in firmware, while process-level orchestration is treated as a separate software responsibility.
+Device-local control remains in firmware.
+Process-level orchestration, where required, is kept separate from the monitoring and visualization components documented here.

 ---